kirsten4ester/tailored/README.md

 - Photographer login -- authentication
 - browse all photographers
 - User home
-- Photographer home/ profile -- Individual photographer apps/ pages
+- Photographer home/ profile -- Individual photographer apps/ pages.
+This will also have a separate booking page
 - Searchabilty using ElasticSearch

 ### Post-MVP:
+- Extensive searchabilty using ElasticSearch

 ## Structure: